GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 ## Record a user flow {: #record }

 1. Open this [demo](https://coffee-cart.netlify.app/) page.
 Click on the **Start new recording** button to begin.
-2. Enter "coffee checkout" in the **recording name** textbox, then click on the **Start a new recording** button.
+2. Enter "coffee checkout" in the **Recording name** textbox, then click on the **Start a new recording** button.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/FLa973eE3tGGhHomHkOc.png", alt="Start a new recording", width="800", height="528" %}
 3. The recording is started.
 The panel is showing **Recording...** indicating the recording is in progress.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/fpPKdjSY4lK7cZ5HhZ72.png", alt="recording in progress", width="800", height="528" %}
 4. Click on *Cappucino* to add it to the cart.
-5. Click on *Americano* to add item to the cart.
+5. Click on *Americano* to add it to the cart.
 Notice that the **Recorder** shows the steps that you have performed so far.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/UGb19uKQ7X9bkVIhTcwt.png", alt="steps in the Recorder panel", width="800", height="519" %}
 6. Go to the cart page.
 7. Remove *Americano* from the cart.